Stepford Cuckoos: Film

 Three identical blonde girls make a background appearance in X-Men: The Last Stand as students of Xavier's School for Gifted Youngsters.
 Co-writer Zak Penn confirmed in an online chat that they were the Stepford Cuckoos / Three-in-One.

 Video games

 The Stepford Cuckoos appear in X-Men Legends II: Rise of Apocalypse, voiced by Jennifer Hale.
-This version of the sisters are associates of Apocalypse and Holocaust, the latter of whom serves as their bodyguard.
+These versions are associates of Apocalypse while Holocaust serves as their bodyguard.